rcznp/test_doc_2/README.md

 - Android Wear OS device
 - Android Studio
 - Minimum SDK version: 30
-- Target SDK version: 30(need to be this or older because eclipse paho doesnt work for newer android api yet)
+- Target SDK version: 30(need to be this or older because Eclipse Paho MQTT doesnt work for newer android api yet)

 ### Required Permissions(theres a whole lot of them,look at AndoridManifest.xml for them)
 ```xml